astrohart/MFR/MFR.Settings.Profiles.Interfaces/README.md

 ##### Remarks

-`Profile` objects are basically hot-swappable variations on the `ProjectFileRenamerConfiguration` object.
+`Profile` objects are basically hot-swappable variations on the `Configuration` object.

-Whereas `ProjectFileRenamerConfiguration` objects have to be loaded from/saved to a persistent store, such as a database or a file, `Profile` s have this capability as well, but are also named with unique identifiers -- meaning we can allow the user to create profiles so they can hot-swap
+Whereas `Configuration` objects have to be loaded from/saved to a persistent store, such as a database or a file, `Profile` s have this capability as well, but are also named with unique identifiers -- meaning we can allow the user to create profiles so they can hot-swap